ScientificAJ/Waybackurls-BugHunter2112/README.md

 # Credits:

 This tool was inspired by @mhmdiaa's waybackurls.py script.
+Thanks To Them For The Great Idea!